Trusting What You Cannot See: Auditable Fine-Tuning and Inference for Proprietary AI: Design

 A naive approach to verifiable training would record activations and gradients at every layer for every training step, incurring prohibitive storage costs that scale as $O(L \times T)$ for a model with $L$ layers trained for $T$ steps.
 For large models and long training runs, this quickly becomes impractical.
 Moreover, computing cryptographic commitments requires $L \times T$ hash operations, introducing significant computational overhead.
 A similar problem exists for inference, where per-layer recording would scale linearly with model depth.

 The key observation is that not all intermediate states need explicit storage.
 Given activations at layer $l$ and model parameters, activations at layer $l+1$ can be deterministically recomputed via forward propagation.
 Similarly, given gradients at layer $l+1$, gradients at layer $l$ can be recomputed via backpropagation.
-This enables a selective recording strategy: save states only at strategic boundaries, and reconstruct missing states through recomputation during verification.
+This observation motivates partitioning layers and steps into blocks, recording states only at block boundaries, and reconstructing all interior states through recomputation during verification.

 \sysname organizes the training procedure into a two-dimensional grid of blocks along the layer and step dimensions.
 Define the layer block size $B_L$ and step block size $B_S$.
 The $L$ layers are partitioned into $\lceil L / B_L \rceil$ \textit{layer blocks}: